 Up by Cheeks

 Swaddle blankets which position the arms up allow baby to sleep in a natural position.
 They can still attempt to suck their first to show signs of hunger.
-In this position babies can still startle easily, and scratch their face unless the wrap covers their hands.
+In this position, babies can still startle easily and scratch their face unless the wrap covers their hands.

 Down by Sides

 A wrap which can adjust to offer baby’s arms up, down or to be free is best.
 You can buy the swaddle before baby arrives so no need to wonder if they will prefer arms up or down.
-It also helps as baby grows older when most prefer to have their arms free as they sleep.
+It also helps as your baby grows older when most prefer to have their arms free as they sleep.

-You want a fabric which will help baby at the right temperature.
+You want a fabric which will help your baby at the right temperature.
 That means keeping baby warm without overheating them.
 Let’s look at the most common types of fabric used.

 Cotton – Well known for being used for baby items as it’s soft, durable and breathable.
 The biggest drawback of cotton it that it can stain quite easily.

 Microfleece – Offers the heating benefits with breath-ability.
 It’s also water resistant and dries easily.
-We wouldn’t recommend using micro fleece in hot climates.
+We wouldn’t recommend using microfleece in hot climates.

 Polyester Blend – Gives all the benefits of cotton as well as being more durable.
-The drawback is it’s a man-made fiber which you may want to avoid using on baby.
+The drawback is it’s a man-made fiber which you may want to avoid using on your baby.

-Swaddle wraps usually have some sort of fastening to secure baby in the fabric.
+Swaddle wraps usually have some sort of fastening to secure your baby in the fabric.
 Let’s explore how these fabrics affect the blanket.

 Velcro – A simple fastening which is very easy to use, especially when dealing with a wriggly baby.
 The downside to Velcro is that it can be very noise to undo around a sleeping baby.
-You also need to be careful not to damage other item in the wash.
+You also need to be careful not to damage other items in the wash.

 Ties – The biggest benefit of a tie fasting is adjustability.
-You can decide how snug you want baby to be, and this will differ as baby grows.
+You can decide how snug you want your baby to be, and this will differ as baby grows.
 Ties are not so easy to fasten if you have a grumpy, wriggly baby.

 Zip – Another easy to use and wash fastening, even better if it’s a double zip to allow easy access.
-The drawback is they aren’t adjustable and can be irritating to baby.
+The drawback is they aren’t adjustable and can be irritating to your baby.

 Swaddle Blanket Comparison Guide